JMarkstrom/wla/index.rst

 For user controlled interactive installation, please refer to official product documentation.

 .. attention::
-   Make sure you always install from the MSI package unless there is a real compelling reason to use the EXE file.
+   Make sure you always install from the MSI package unless there is a real compelling reason to use the :file:`.exe` file.

 Group Policy Object (GPO) based installation